-48m Deco Trimix
+48m/60m Deco Trimix

-On a unit with the Deco 48m Trimix upgrade the diver will be prompted at test 51 to confirm the Helium and O_2 fraction in the diluent if either the rig is configured for decompression diving or the configured diluent is not air.
-These tests occur (there are two separate tests, with different numbers) immediately after the Mouthpiece CC test 50.
+On a unit with the blue Deco 48m Trimix or white Deco 60m Trimix battery installed, the diver will be prompted to confirm the helium fraction (pre-dive test 51) and O2 fraction (test 52) of the diluent mixture.
+This test occurs immediately after the mouthpiece 'CC' test (test 50), and will occur only if the MKVI is configured for decompression diving, or if the configured diluent is not air (the test is not performed if the rig is not configured for decompression diving and the diluent is already configured as air).
 The rig will display 'HE' 'Fr' 'nn' or 'O2' 'Fr' 'nn' in succession in the PO2 field, where 'nn' is the assumed helium or oxygen fraction in the diluent.
-The diver will have to acknowledge this by going through the standard wet/dry sequence (see chapter 2, Electronics Power-Up, in the MkVI manual).
+The diver will have to acknowledge this by going through the standard wet/dry sequence (see chapter 2, Electronics Power-Up, in the MKVI manual).
 If the helium or oxygen fraction is incorrect, the diver can either: